-The top bloke at the local mosque has a microphone, some speakers and he bloody loves the attention to be on him.
+The top bloke at the local mosque has a microphone, some speakers, and he bloody loves the attention to be on him.
 This tone-deaf, rambling nut offers a long-winded speech followed by a collection of songs for the whole town to enjoy – at five o’clock in the frigging morning!
 Actually, I take back my previous comment about the chalkboard, this guy’s CD should have actually been playing in the massage place – it was far more painful.

 There was a purpose for our Bukittinggi visit, and believe it or not, it wasn’t my urge for a five o’clock hymn.
 There is a highly praised volcanic lake in the area that we wanted to check out called Maninjau.
-It was gorgeous, thus, we decided to go for a swim – this was preplanned by the way, as in, we had swimming gear, don’t start getting funny ideas.
+It was gorgeous, so we decided to go for a swim – this was preplanned by the way, as in, we had swimming gear, don’t start getting funny ideas.

-We swam pretty bloody deep too – cheers for the early morning swimming classes that you made me endure as a kid, mum!
+We swam pretty bloody far, too – cheers for the early morning swimming classes that you made me endure as a kid, mum!
 As it goes, I’m now a bit of a mermaid in the water – or a merman, rather.

 We travelled back to our hostel via the iconic ‘44 bends’ road.
 Which is basically forty-four sharp turns of fear – picture riding a bike up or down Bart Simpson’s hair line, this journey was essentially as I would imagine that to go.
-While the guides didn’t seem to sweat, I can admit that I needed to close my eyes at points – some of the bends were very acute.
+The guides didn’t seem to sweat, but I can admit that I needed to close my eyes at points – some of the bends were very acute.
 It was certainly a very cool experience though.

 It has been quite an eventful week.
 Therefore, we felt that at the end of it all, we just wanted to chill out over a nice lovely, warm cup of coffee.
-Amazingly, we managed to find the perfect blend, it was truly delicious, so much so, that we even had two cups each!
+We managed to find the perfect blend, it was truly delicious, so much so, that we even had two cups each!

 What made the drink so special?
 Well, apparently, that would be civet cat crap – a lady in Bukittinggi makes coffee out of left behind feline poo.
 She’s even rather famous for it at this point, Hollywood actor Bruce Willis even had a cup – we were shown pictorial evidence, as I am sure every guest she has had since he left has been.